-You complete a body of primary, novel research and submit a doctoral thesis of up to 100,000 words, which you then defend via an oral examination to the satisfaction of the examiners.
+You complete a body of primary, novel research and submit a doctoral thesis of up to 100,000 words, which you then defend via an oral examination (the viva) to the satisfaction of the examiners.
 Your thesis must meet the expectations specified in the QAA Framework for Higher Education Qualifications.

 Entry requirements vary according to the research topic and/or specific studentships.
 The normal minimum entrance requirement is an upper second class honours degree or masters degree, relevant to the proposed area of study, from a recognised higher education institution in the UK or other recognised degree-awarding body.
-The comparability of qualifications from outside the UK with The Open University requirements will be determined through reference to UK NARIC.
+The comparability of qualifications from outside the UK with The Open University requirements will be determined through reference to UK ENIC.

 English language proficiency

 To study with us, you will need to have a good command of English.
 If your first language is not English, you will need to demonstrate your competence in the English Language in all four elements (reading, writing, listening and speaking).
 The University requires a minimum IELTS score of 6.5 with no less than 6.0 in any of the four categories (or approved equivalent).
 If you are an overseas student, you must have your level of proficiency certified through a provider approved by UK Visas and Immigration and provide your certificate and grade with your application.